Irish Writers Union: 2010s

 In 2012, President of Ireland, Michael D. Higgins, attended the 25th anniversary celebrations of the Union.

 The Irish Writers Union was involved in the international 'Fairer Contracts' campaign in 2016.
 The campaign was officially established when the Society of Authors, with the assistance of ALCS and other organisations, sent a formal open letter to publishers as part of a global collaborative effort to address creative contracts.
 The communication, which was sent to members of the Publishers' Association and the Independent Publishers' Guild, urged publishers to adhere to the principles of C.R.E.A.T.O.R, a set of guidelines involving seven crucial aspects aimed at ensuring balanced agreements.
 These components included transparency, equitable compensation, and reversion conditions that enabled writers to fully use their literary creations.
 The message also discussed the alleged disparity in the handling of writers who have literary representatives and those who do not.
 The International Authors Forum presented the '10 Principles for Fair Contracts' document to align with the letter.

 According to Europa in Versi, Helen Soraghan Dwyer was chairperson of the Irish Writers Union in 2017.

-In 2018, the UK based, Society of Authors, and the Irish Writers Union released a joint statement, in which they opposed a 'no deal' Brexit scenario.
-Both organisations expressed their fears regarding such a scenario and provided the following reasons for doing so: